ramGit22/react-practice-questions/README.md

 ## Getting Started

  Each solution is in a separate subdirectory with a descriptive name.
-The instructions for each solution are located in the README.md file within the subdirectory.
+Further information will be provided later.

 ## Contributions
 Contributions are welcome!
 If you would like to improve the code, please open an issue or submit a pull request.